-The net increase in fair value over the initial cost of the cryptocurrencies is recorded in other comprehensive income (loss).
-The accumulated other comprehensive income is transferred directly to deficit upon derecognition (i.e., sale or exchange for another cryptocurrency).
+The net Increase in fair value over the initial cost of the cryptocurrencies is recorded in other comprehensive income (loss).
+The accumulated other comprehensive income is transferred directly to deficit upon de-recognition (i.e., sale or exchange for another cryptocurrency).
 IAS 38 does not allow the amounts in accumulated other comprehensive income to be transferred to profit or loss.
 However, if the cryptocurrency's carrying amount is decreased as a result of a revaluation, the decrease shall be recognized in the consolidated statements of comprehensive income.
 However, IAS 38 permits the decrease to be recognized in other comprehensive income (loss) to the extent of any credit balance in accumulated other comprehensive income in respect of that asset.
 The decrease recognized in other comprehensive income (loss) reduces the amount accumulated in equity under the heading of accumulated other comprehensive income.
-The Company has determined that its cryptocurrency holdings of Bitcoin, Ethereum and USDC are traded in active markets and based on quoted prices at the end of each reporting period end as of 24:00 UTC.
+The Company has determined that its Bitcoin cryptocurrency holdings are traded in active markets and based on quoted prices at the end of each reporting period end as of 24:00 UTC.